markoyoungson/Deep-Reinforcement-Learning-with-Atari/README.md

 ## What is Deep RL?
 Before we get into any of the details, let me first explain what is going on.

 The goal of an RL problem is to create a agent that maximizes some reward in an environment.
 In this case we are trying to get the agent to maximize the amount of points it can get in Pong(Atari Games).
+The environment is the game that the agent is playing, and to receive rewards it has to take an action.
+There are many different algorithmns that can get the agent to maximize its long term reward.
+A very common example would be Q learning.
+In this example after every action the agent takes in its environment, it receives a reward and a new state, and it stores all this information in what is called a Q table.
+After thousands of iterations the agent will have mapped out all the possible actions, and in turn all of the rewards.
+The agent then can take the action that gives the agent the greates reward.

-Deep Reinforcment learning is the combination of using neural networks to predict
+Deep Reinforcment learning is the combination of using neural networks to predict the value of each action the agent can take in a given state.
+So in pong the options would be moving the paddle to the right, to the left,